I'm Gonna Love You Just a Little More Baby: Reception

-The single earned the gold certification (500,000 units sold) from the Recording Industry Association of America on June 6, 1973.
+The single earned the gold certification (1,000,000 units sold) from the Recording Industry Association of America on June 6, 1973.
 Food writer Adrian Miller in his 2013 book Soul Food declared the song as his "personal choice" of songs by Barry White whenever a hot sauce, which Miller said "is about seduction", would come to mind.

 Usage in the media

+The song was used in the 2000 Film Adaptation of High Fidelity.

-In 2020, Summer Walker recorded a cover of the song for Birds of Prey: The Album.
+In 2020, Summer Walker recorded a cover of the song for Birds of Prey.
 Additionally, the Barry White version appears in the film.
-The song also appears in an episode of Friends and has appeared in several films and comedy sketches involving seductive or sexual scenes.
+The song also appears in an episode of Friends and has appeared in many films and comedy sketches involving seductive or sexual scenes.